actinia-org/actinia-introduction/docs/index.md

 Core system:

-* [actinia-core](https://github.com/mundialis/actinia_core/): an open source REST API for scalable, distributed, high performance processing of geographical data that uses mainly GRASS GIS for computational tasks.
+* [actinia-core](https://github.com/mundialis/actinia_core/): an open source REST API for scalable, distributed and, high performance processing of geographical data that uses mainly GRASS GIS for computational tasks.
 It can be installed as is or enhanced with multiple plugins.

 Plugins: